CoreyCorza/ComfyUI-CRZnodes/README.md

 # Installation
-Just git clone like you normally do to custom nodes folder.
+Git clone like you normally do to the custom nodes folder.
 There are no requirements.

 # Dashboard Nodes